XoopsDocs/xmf-cookbook/en/book/database/tables-errors.md

 ### getLastErrNo()
 Return code from last error encountered

-## Debugging methods
+## Utility methods

-These methods expose internal data and may be useful in debugging.
-However, the internal mechanisms they expose **will** change over time.
-Do not depend on these methods in your finished module.
+These methods expose internal data and may be useful in debugging and utility creation.
+Be aware, however, the internal mechanisms they expose **will** change over time.

 ### dumpTables()